andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/basics-of-pull-to-refresh-for-swift-developers.md

 The most complicated thing about the code I just proposed is how the `UIRefreshControl` instance is assigned lazily by means of the closure expression denoted by `= { // ...closure body with setup code... }()` in the above snippet.
 Using this approach allows me to complete the setup all in one spot without the use of optionals.
 You may prefer doing this another way.
 The bottom line goal is to have a `UIRefreshControl` instance that we can add to the table view (coming up).

-As for the body of the closure expression, we&#8217;re adding a target-action to the `UIRefreshControl` instance, [just like we did when we were dealing with a UITableViewController][6].
+As for the body of the closure expression, we're adding a target-action to the `UIRefreshControl` instance, [just like we did when we were dealing with a UITableViewController][6].

 As with the `UITableViewController` example, note:
-1. Since I&#8217;ve specified &#8220;handleRefresh:&#8221; (note the colon!) as the action argument, I need to define a function in this `UITableViewController` class with the same name.
+1. Since I've specified &#8220;handleRefresh:&#8221; (note the colon!) as the action argument, I need to define a function in this `UITableViewController` class with the same name.
 Additionally, the function should take one argument.
-2. We&#8217;d like this action to be called for the `UIControlEvent` called `ValueChanged`.
+2. We'd like this action to be called for the `UIControlEvent` called `ValueChanged`.

 <a name="regvc-override-viewdidload" class="jump-target"></a>